squashy-v/AdventCode2022/d2/README.md

 ### Part 1
 Task: What would your total score be if everything goes exactly according to your strategy guide?

--First column, A = rock, B = paper, C = scisors -Second column, X = rock, Y = paper, Z = scisors
+- First column, A = rock, B = paper, C = scisors
+- Second column, X = rock, Y = paper, Z = scisors
--1pt for rock, 2 for paper, 3 for scisors
+- 1pt for rock, 2 for paper, 3 for scisors
--0pt for loss, 3 for tie, 6 for win
+- 0pt for loss, 3 for tie, 6 for win

 Example Input: